A new Netflix docuseries highlights the splendor of national parks around the world — with a familiar face as host.

 About the author

-As Social Media Manager, Vanessa advances NPCA’s mission through creative storytelling and engaging the organization’s online community.
+As Senior Manager, Social Media and Engagement, Vanessa advances NPCA’s mission through creative storytelling and engaging the organization’s online community.